-A company upon payment or satisfaction in full of any charge registered under Chapter VI of companies Act 2013 shall give intimation of satisfaction to the Registrar of Companies.
-The procedure for applying for the certificate of satisfaction of charges registered under companies act are as under.
+A company upon payment or satisfaction in full of any charge registered under Chapter VI of the Companies Act 2013 shall give intimation of satisfaction to the Registrar of Companies.
+The procedure for applying for the certificate of satisfaction of charges registered under the companies act is as under.

-The company shall approach lender bank/financial institution to issue a ‘letter of satisfaction’ stating that no dues exist from the company towards credit facilities provided by them.
+The company shall approach the lender bank/financial institution to issue a ‘letter of satisfaction’ stating that no dues exist from the company towards credit facilities provided by them.
 After getting the letter of satisfaction from the bank/financial institution, the company has to conduct a board meeting.
-In the meeting, the board has to pass a resolution authorizing a Director or Company Secretary or any other authorized person to file the satisfaction of charge (CHG-4) with ROC.
-The entries of satisfaction of charges are to be made in the register of charge maintained by the company in form CHG-7 format which shall be authenticated by a Director or Company Secretary or any other authorized person.
-The company shall give intimation to ROC within a period of thirty days from the date of the satisfaction of charge.
-The resolution passed copy and the letter of satisfaction issued by the bank/financial institution to be attached to CHG-4 along with the fee for registration of satisfaction charge.
-The memorandum of satisfaction (certificate of satisfaction) of specified charge will be issued by ROC in form No.CHG-5.
+In the meeting, the board has to pass a resolution authorizing a Director /Company Secretary or any other authorized person to file the satisfaction of charge (CHG-4) with ROC.
+The entries of satisfaction of charges are to be made in the register of charge maintained by the company in form CHG-7 format which shall be authenticated by a Director/ Company Secretary or any other authorized person.
+The company shall give intimation to ROC within a period of thirty days from the date of the satisfaction of the charge.
+The resolution passed copy and the letter of satisfaction issued by the bank/financial institution to be attached to CHG-4 along with the fee for the registration of the satisfaction charge.
+The memorandum of satisfaction (certificate of satisfaction) of the specified charge will be issued by ROC in form No.CHG-5.

 Effects of non-registration of charge